 Rías Kru

-From the fusion of Rias de Galicia, mythical seafood restaurant in Barcelona and Espai Kru, the place upstairs that innovated Barcelona’s gastro scene by offering a menu where everything was raw, Rias Kru has been born, a single space where both concepts merge, offering a menu that is a mix between a traditional seafood restaurant of high flying and a delicate menu of raw dishes.
+From the fusion of Rías de Galicia, Barcelona’s legendary seafood restaurant, and Espai Kru, the upstairs venue that revolutionized Barcelona’s culinary scene with an all-raw menu, Rías Kru was born—a single space where both concepts merge, offering a menu that blends a top-tier traditional seafood restaurant with a refined selection of raw dishes.

-Tartares, nigiris, tiraditos and tatakis or the famous one-sided langoustine, cooked only on one side to achieve two textures, accompany the fresh seafood brought from Galicia or fished directly in the pool that the restaurant has at the entrance.
+Tartares, nigiri, tiraditos, and tatakis—or the famous one-sided langoustine, cooked on just one side to achieve two textures— accompany the fresh seafood brought in from Galicia or caught directly in the restaurant’s pool at the entrance.
 The place in Barcelona to treat yourself.

 Carrer Lleida 7, Barcelona

-The joke is on: Assalto takes the Raval’s gastro scene by storm and shakes it by the lapels asking it to wake up, that the big kitchen is coming.
-Assalto is the little brother (or big brother, we don’t know) of My Fucking Restaurant, a few meters away, a place dedicated to good food and sustainability (today they only cook with vegetables).
-With these two places the chef, Mateo Bertozzi, has created a Little Italy in Nou de la Rambla (former Conde de Asalto street, hence the name), where he manages from the shadows one of the great cuisines that are made in Barcelona.
+The joke is on us: Assalto is taking the Raval’s food scene by storm and shaking it up, demanding it wake up—high-end cuisine is coming.
+Assalto is the little brother (or big brother—we’re not sure) of My Fucking Restaurant, just a few meters away, a spot dedicated to fine dining and sustainability (today they cook exclusively with vegetables).
+With these two spots, chef Mateo Bertozzi has created a Little Italy on Nou de la Rambla (formerly Calle Conde de Asalto, hence the name), where he runs one of Barcelona’s top kitchens from behind the scenes.

-In Assalto he has created a restaurant and wine bar with a somewhat indefinable cuisine, which navigates between Spanish tradition (the Granada adobo is, openly, one of the best dishes of 2024) or Asian, with eggplants in sweet and sour cachuete sauce or Galician octopus with (lots and lots of) Sichuan pepper and gnocchi.
-The common features are always very balanced dishes, a wide range of flavors and a lot of previous work (the bread with tomato, just for starters, is served with a sauce of three tomatoes reduced for 12 hours).
-Great place that is also accompanied by a cellar of 200 names where, outside the corsets of natural wine fashion, it seeks to have great wines that accompany as Mateo says the dishes that Mateo decides to prepare.
+At Assalto , he has created a restaurant and wine bar with a somewhat indefinable cuisine that navigates between Spanish tradition (the Granada-style marinated meat is, without a doubt, one of the best dishes of 2024) and Asian influences, featuring eggplant in sweet-and-sour peanut sauce or Galician-style octopus with (lots and lots of) Sichuan pepper and gnocchi.
+The common threads are always well-balanced dishes, a wide range of flavors, and a great deal of preparation (the tomato bread, just to start, is served with a sauce made from three types of tomatoes reduced for 12 hours).
+A great spot that also boasts a wine cellar with 200 labels where, free from the constraints of trendy natural wine, the focus is on having great wines to pair—as Mateo puts it—with the dishes Mateo decides to prepare.

 📍C/ Nou de la Rambla, 44, Ciutat Vella